SBIR/STTR Phase II Reviews - Revised January 2016

 Administrative/Financial Documentation Required:

-Prospective New Awardee Guide - Complete and submit the following contained in the Prospective New Awardee Guide:
+Complete and submit the following five items contained in the Prospective New Awardee Guide:

-- "Awardee Organization and Management Summary" found at Appendix 1 of Guide;
+- "Awardee Organization and Management Summary" found in Appendix 1 of Guide

-- "Financial Management Systems Questionnaire" found at Appendix 4 of the Guide and attach a sample timesheet. .
+- "Financial Management Systems Questionnaire" Form 358 found in Appendix 3 of the Guide

 Financial Capability Review - CAAR performs a Financial Capability Review on every prospective Phase II grantee to ensure that the organization is financially stable, has sufficient resources to complete its research program and does not expose the government to the possibility of waste, fraud or abuse of funds.
 NSF will decline funding when an organization is unable to demonstrate that it has sufficient financial resources as of the evaluation date, or in its opinion, there is a risk of inappropriate use of Federal funds.